The Main Key Points of This Article

 Holy Basil and Stress

-Stress is not merely a buzzword of modern living; but a complex biochemical process that has the potential to unmake us.
+Stress is not merely a buzzword of modern living; it is a complex biochemical process that has the potential to unmake us.
 Our ability to grasp its true nature, and harness its insidious effects, is among the most pressing challenges of our time.

 The brain functions using a delicate balance where cells signal, neurotransmitters communicate, and hormones play their part.
 The body's immediate response to stressors is typically healthy.
 The "fight or flight" response elevates heart rate and blood pressure through catecholamine neurotransmitters such as dopamine and norepinephrine.